Faces & Queries (from 55's Past)

 Christophe is now on the Friends of 55 Squadron list in the Member section

-(Duncan Spencer below was probably involved in the collision on page 154/155 of the squadron typewritten history in the History section.
+(Duncan Spencer below was involved in the collision on page 154/155 of the squadron typewritten history in the History section.
 If you have any further knowledge - squadron joining date etc. please contact author Philip Froom)

 Hello Bill,